arnavt78/bubbleos/README.md

 ### `history`

-Displays the last 50 commands entered into BubbleOS, even if they threw an error or do not exist.
+Displays the last 50 commands entered into BubbleOS, even if they throw an error or do not exist.
 The history persists throughout sessions, as the history is stored in the BubbleOS configuration file.

 The command at a specific history point can be retrieved by passing a number between 1-50 with the command.
 This will only show the command stored at the point requested.